Elementary Structural Design (Civ-A2, Str-A2) - Solutions

 You will be asked to design a glulam column or simply supported sawn joist for self-weight, live load wind load or snow load under dry or wet conditions.
 Use appropriate load combinations and determine maximum factored moment and axial load.
 Find out the effective length of the member and slenderness ratio.
 Select a trial member size.
 Use clauses based on material selection (5.5 for sawn or 6.5 for glulam) to check capacities for axial compressive, bending moments and shear force.

-If you order a review package (option A) or have a technical question about the exam (option B or C), here are the people that will be providing you with help between now and your exam:
+If you order a solutions package or have a technical question about the exam, here is the person that will be providing you with help between now and your exam:

 Based on your education and experience, we've put together a few different options to help you out.
 If you are feeling confident in the material and believe you are knowledgeable on the exam topics, then a less expensive option may be best for you.
 For those who need more help and support, the more expensive packages would be recommended.